Eswar210/Resume-HTML/README.md

 # Resume-HTML
 A simple, clean, and responsive resume built purely with HTML

-# Resume - HTML Only

-This is a simple, **HTML-only** version of a professional resume, showcasing my educational background, skills, and projects using just pure HTML (no CSS or JavaScript).

 ## Project Overview

 This project demonstrates how to build a clean, semantic, and well-structured resume using only **HTML**.
 While there is no styling or interactivity (since CSS and JavaScript are not used), it provides a strong foundation for presenting key information in a logical manner.
 The resume is designed with semantic HTML tags for better readability and accessibility.